vathes/djneuro/markdowns/A-Workshop-at-Princeton-University.md

 ---
 ![](/static/posts/A-Workshop-at-Princeton-University/braincogs.png "Brain Cogs Logo")

 DataJoint Neuro's data scientist Shan Shen conducted a workshop at Princeton University from 5/13/2019 to 5/15/2019.
 Shan gave an overview of the current status of the data management system within the U19 team and performed a tutorial on the current U19 DataJoint behavioral pipeline.
-The team has been adopting DataJoint and we plan to proceed with the imaging pipeline in the next phase.
+The next phase will focus on the imaging pipeline.

 ![](/static/posts/A-Workshop-at-Princeton-University/PNI%20logo.png "PNI Logo")